LOWER COST BUILD

 This Bloodrazor build is strong all game: more than half of games will not reach six full items.

-- Route: Red Buff* - Wolves - Gromp* - Blue Buff and then back, or take a Rift Scuttler and gank a lane if you have enough health
+- Route: Red Buff (with leash) - Wolves* - Gromp - Blue Buff* and then take a Rift Scuttler and gank a lane or invade if you have enough health

-- Back to buy two Daggers, you can also buy Boots of Speed and a Control Ward if you have enough gold
+- Back to buy two Daggers, also buy a Hunter's Talisman if possible as that will gain you XP faster in the jungle, strengthen your W, and provide more sustain.
+Always buy a Control Ward if you have enough gold

-- Now is a good time to counter-jungle or possibly to gank - you have level 4, the enemy bot lane and jungler are probably still level 3
+- Now is a good time to counter-jungle or possibly to gank - none of your camps is up, you have level 4, the enemy bot lane and jungler are probably still level 3

-- Continue taking camps efficiently, to reach level 6
+- Continue taking camps efficiently, to reach levels 5 and 6

 - Rush to complete Enchantment: Bloodrazor for a power spike in damage and clear speed